 Practice, practice, practice

-Your food truck blog needs to focus on the subjects that are important to your business.
+Your blog needs to focus on the subjects that are important to your business.
 Thinking of topics shouldn’t be that hard.
 For instance, you do not want to write about summer vegetables in December.
 Instead, write about the topic within a couple weeks or months of the upcoming season.
 Just in case you need to inspiration, the following is some general guidance on food truck blog topics:

 - Share local and national industry news.